-• Create a brief report explaining how you performed the measurements and include the image or drawing of the oscilloscope output.
-Then, show a table comparing the measured propagation delays and estimated delays (from Timing Analyzer) for each of the three adder architectures.
+Create a brief report explaining how you performed the measurements and include the image or drawing of the oscilloscope output.
+Then, show a table comparing the measured propagation delays and simulated delays (from ModelSim) for each of the three adder architectures.
 Include a very brief explanation of the different delays.